Ancient aesthetics

-Aesthetics Definition and History
+Aesthetics definition and history

 Aesthetics is defined as the perception of art, design or beauty.
 Aesthetics is derived from the Greek word "aisthetikos" defined as a perception of the senses.
 In aesthetics, there is a process of individual analysis, perception and imagination.
 Perception is defined as an individual's neurophysiological process of awareness and interpreting external stimuli.
 Therefore, aesthetics is highly subjective and differs by individual.

 Aesthetics can also be used as a synonym to define taste or style encapsulating artistic expression and activities such as rhetoric, tone, harmony, painting, composition art and music.
 Aesthetics also encapsulates the look, feel, or sound of natural forms.
 Aesthetics also encompasses the science of how an individual or a society perceives, feels, senses or knows an external stimuli.

 As a philosophy, aesthetics was developed in 18th century Germany by Emmanuel Kant.
 However, Greek and Roman philosophers such as Aristotle and Plato engaged in the rhetorical debate of aesthetic perception and properties as a separate branch of philosophy in defining the parameters of art and beauty.
 Ancient aesthetics shows the origin of aesthetic debate and influences modern aesthetic definitions.

 Ancient civilization

 Ancient is defined as an early historical period that is identified by the oldest known civilizations.
 Ancient history is the study of life and events during this period.

-Civilizations that fall under classification of ancient are: Ancient Greece (800 B.C. and 500 B.C.), the Incas (1438 A.D – 1532 A.D.), the Aztecs (1345 A.D – 1521 A.D), the Romans (550 B.C. – 465 B.C.), the Persians (550 B.C. – 465 B.C.), Chinese civilization (1600 B.C.E. – 1046 B.C.E.), Mayan civilization (2600 B.C. – 900 A.D.), Ancient Egypt (3100 B.C.E. – 2686 B.C.E.), Indus Valley civilization (3300 B.C. – 1900 B.C.) and Mesopotamia (3500 B.C. – 500 B.C.)
+Civilizations that fall under classification of ancient are: Ancient Greece (800 B.C. and 500 B.C.), the Incas (1438 A.D – 1532 A.D.), the Aztecs (1345 A.D – 1521 A.D), the Romans (550 B.C. – 465 B.C.), the Persians (550 B.C. – 465 B.C.), Chinese civilization (1600 B.C.E. – 1046 B.C.E.), Mayan civilization (2600 B.C. – 900 A.D.), Ancient Egypt (3100 B.C.E. – 2686 B.C.E.), Indus Valley Civilisation (3300 B.C. – 1900 B.C.) and Mesopotamia (3500 B.C. – 500 B.C.)